przebro/overseer/README.md

     "schedule" :{"type" : "manual"}
 }
 ```
-**type**:defines a kind of a task.
-Right now, there are two kinds of the task
+**type**:Defines a kind of a task.
+Right now, there are two kinds of the task:\
-- dummy - an empty task that does not call any specific program or service but can have scheduling criteria and can add/remove tickets for other tasks.
+- **dummy** - an empty task that does not call any specific program or service but can have scheduling criteria and can add/remove tickets for other tasks.
-- os - executes scripts or programs on a worker.
+- **os** - executes scripts or programs on a worker.
 **name** and **group** are unique identifiers of a task.
-Group represents a subfolde of a root of the definition catalog and name represents the name of a json file.
+Group represents a subfolde of a root of the definition catalog and name represents the name of a json file.\

-**schedule**
-Basically, there are two kinds of a task scheduling: manual and time-based.
-Manual means that task will be not taken into account by daily ordering process, any other type will be checked against specific, time-based criteria.
+**schedule**:Basically, there are two kinds of a task scheduling, manual and time-based.
+Manual means that task will be not taken into account by daily ordering process, any other type will be checked against specific, time-based criteria:\
-**daily**: The task will be ordered everday.
+- **daily**: The task will be ordered everday.\
-**weekday**: The task will be ordered on a specific day of a week where 1 means Monday and 7 means Sunday.
+- **weekday**: The task will be ordered on a specific day of a week where 1 means Monday and 7 means Sunday.\
-**dayofmonth**: The task will be ordered on a specific day of a month.
+- **dayofmonth**: The task will be ordered on a specific day of a month.\
-**fromend**: The task will be ordered on a specific day from the end of a month, where 1 means the end of the month, 2 a day before the end, and so on.
+- **fromend**: The task will be ordered on a specific day from the end of a month, where 1 means the end of the month, 2 a day before the end, and so on.
-It is relative value so, fromend=2 in July will be resolved to 30 of July and in February it will be resolved to 27 of February or 28 if it is a leap year.
+It is relative value so, fromend=2 in July will be resolved to 30 of July and in February it will be resolved to 27 of February or 28 if it is a leap year.\
-**exact**: The task will be ordered exactly on a spcefic day: '2020-05-11','2021-04-07'...
+- **exact**: The task will be ordered exactly on a spcefic day: '2020-05-11','2021-04-07'...\

 Each of those values can also be restricted by specifying months, in which the task can be ordered.The above example definition can be changed to:
 ```
 {